 You can favorite certain data columns to highlight your most important customer data.
-When you favorite a data column, the app will automatically show this data column (and it's value) when viewing customer details in the app's admin area.
+When you favorite a data column, the app will automatically show the favorited data column (and its value) inside the 'Overview' card, which is found when viewing a customer's details in the app's admin area.

 Archive old/unused data columns

 Since the app automatically creates data columns when using the form builder, there may be cases where you have leftover data columns that are old and no longer being used.
-You can archive these data columns quickly and easily by using the 'Archive selected' button, which is found inside of the 'Other columns' tab on the Data columns page in the app admin.
+You can archive these data columns quickly and easily using the 'Archive selected' button, which is found after clicking on the Custom tab on the data columns page in the app admin.

 Note: You cannot archive any data columns that are being used by a form.
-If you wish to archive a data column that is being used by a form, you must either delete the form altogether, or use the app's form builder to edit the data columns in use by the fields in the form.
-Once a data column is no longer being used by a form, the app will automatically move the data column to the 'Other columns' tab.
+If you wish to archive a data column that is being used by a form, then you must either delete the form altogether or use the app's form builder to edit the data columns in use by the fields in the form.
+Once a data column is no longer being used by a form you'll be able to archive it using the Custom tab.